The Netgear CM600 Cable Modem is not new. I first got it more than two years ago, together with a 300Mbps Internet plan with Comcast.

 |Ports||1x 1Gbps LAN, 1x Coax|

 |ISP supported||Comcast Xfinity, Time Warner Cable, Charter, Cox, Cablevision, and others.|

 Like any cable modem, setting the CM600 is straightforward.
 First, connect it to the service cable — your TV cable wire, that is.
 Now, connect its LAN port to your router or a computer, and you’re done with the hardware.

 The next step is activating it with the service provider.
 Depending on the service, you might need to call the provider’s tech support, or you can do it yourself using your account’s information, as I detailed in this post.

 In the past two years, I installed multiple CM600 units for friends and family members, and each time the process went quite smoothly.

 (Truth be told if you have the subscriber’s account information ready — namely the username and password or the account number — the self-activation process is faster than going through Comcast’s automated voice menu to get to a real person.)

 As mentioned above, I’ve had the Netgear CM600 for more than two years now and never run into any issue with it.
 So the modem so far has proved to be reliable.

 Most importantly, it’s been fast, too.
-With it, I’ve always been able to get slightly faster Internet speed than what I pay for.
+I’ve always been able to get slightly faster Internet speed than what I pay for with it.

 Below is the screenshot of my current actual Internet speed.
 I generally get about 700Mbps of download speed.
 It’s been that way since I upgraded mine to a 600Mbps plan.